Brooklyn private independent school

 • In 2017, we created the position of Director of Community Action, a cross-divisional role charged with strengthening service learning opportunities and supporting efforts to root those opportunities in the curriculum.

-• We continue to use our new Marlene Clary Performance Space at Sterling Place not only for classes, student activities and, performances and events but for an array of community programming, including a documentary film series, a speaker series, and make it available either for rent or at no charge to local organizations’ events.
+• We continue to use our Marlene Clary Performance Space at Sterling Place not only for classes, student activities, and performances and events, but also for an array of community programming, including a documentary film series, a speaker series, and make it available either for rent or at no charge to local organizations’ events.

-• In the fall of 2017 we opened our new dedicated Middle and Upper School libraries, fully renovated and expanded science labs, a theatre classroom, and a flexible 1500 sq.ft.
+• In the fall of 2017, we opened our new dedicated Middle and Upper School libraries, fully renovated and expanded science labs, a theater classroom, and a flexible 1500 sq.ft.
 STEAM space after a successful $12 million construction project at Lincoln Place.
-These modern spaces have facilitated collaboration and widen the scope of students’ research and laboratory work, as well as providing vital additional classroom and lab space to accommodate in-person classes during the pandemic.
+These modern spaces have facilitated collaboration and widened the scope of students’ research and laboratory work.

 • In 2016 the Marlene Clary Performance Space at Sterling Place opened as a venue for music, theater, dance, speech and science presentations by all divisions.
 BC has hosted a multi-school Jazz Festival and multi-school Science Research Conference at the space as well as the community-wide events mentioned above.